 Introduce the topic of trivia and fun facts by writing the following 'interesting facts' on the board and ask students to complete the sentences in pairs or small groups.
 Do the first one as a whole class.

 - It's against the law to have a pet dog in ... (answer: Iceland)

 - The cigarette lighter was invented ... (answer: before the match)

 - Leonardo da Vinci invented ... (answer: scissors)

 - Earth is the only planet ... (answer: not named after a god)

 - Butterflies taste with ... (answer: their feet)

 After five minutes, ask groups for the answers and award points for correct ones.

 Divide the class into two groups, A and B.

-Students work together in pairs or small groups (all As or all Bs!) to try and complete the gaps in their worksheets.
+Students work together in pairs or small groups (each pair or small group should be all As or all Bs) to try and complete the gaps on their worksheet.
 Make sure you give a strict time limit on this for both groups.